sukilau/image-recognition-paintings/README.md

 # What's in this repo
-Task : Using convolutional neural network for classification of artwork from different artists
+Task : Using convolutional neural network for image recognition of artwork from different artists

 *image-scraper.ipynb*
 * A script to scrape images from Google Image Search using custom keywords.